Unai García

-Unai García Lugea (born 3 February 1992) is a Spanish professional footballer who plays for CA Osasuna as a defender.
+Unai García Lugea (born 3 February 1992) is a Spanish professional footballer who plays as a centre-back for Greek Super League club Panetolikos.

-Club career
+Career

 Born in Ezcároz – Ezkaroze, Navarre, García finished his youth career with CA Osasuna, making his senior debut in the 2011–12 season with the reserves in the Segunda División B. On 1 June 2013, he made his main-squad and La Liga debut, starting in a 4–2 away defeat against Real Madrid and being booked in the match.

 On 28 January 2015, García was loaned to CD Tudelano until June.
 Upon his return, he was regularly used by manager Enrique Martín, and scored his first professional goal on 15 November in a 2–1 home win over RCD Mallorca.

 García netted three times from 37 appearances in the 2018–19 campaign, as the club returned to the top flight as champions.
 He scored his first goal in the competition on 9 February, but in a 4–1 home loss to Real Madrid.

+On 21 June 2025, Garcia signed with Greek Super League club Panetolikos.

+International career

+García was called up to the Basque Country national team for a friendly match against Palestine on 15 November 2025.

 Personal life

 García's younger brother, Imanol, is also a footballer.
-A midfielder, he too was groomed at Osasuna.
+A midfielder, he too was brought up at Osasuna.